 - Developed and presented effective resume writing programs for artists.

-- Demonstrations/workshops in gouache techniques to various art societies and community audiences.
+- Demonstrations/workshops in gouache and acrylic techniques to various art societies and community audiences.

 - Works selected for exhibition in the ‘Combined Art Societies, Art of Sydney Awards’ (2009 to 2018).

-- “Silent Watch,” is used in presentations by Andy Best, internationally respected Climate Change Advocate.
+- The image of “Silent Watch,” is used in presentations by Andy Best, internationally respected Climate Change Advocate.

 - “The Boys are Back in Town” used to advertise “When Bush Comes to Town Festival” in Vic in May 2016.

 - Exhibiting artist with the successful “13 Leading Women Artists’ Exhibition” in 2012.